Calvin-LL/AutoLinkText/README.md

 ## Features

-- Make links, emails, and phone numbers clickable in your text
+- Make links, emails, and phone numbers clickable in your text out of the box
 - Create custom matchers for your own patterns (e.g. hashtags, mentions, etc.)
 - Customizable styling for links
 - Customizable click listeners for links